betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

     * if the issue is inactive for 30 days, its
 1. Somehow, an **Author** is selected and then assigned using the *assignees* feature on GitHub issues and a deadline for completion is set.
 See [below](#setting-deadlines)
-1. **Author** moves issue from the *Development Backlog* column and produces a draft of the item as a pull request (PR) and associates with the issue using GitHub.
+1. Somehow, issue is moved from the *Development Backlog* column.
+1. **Author** produces a draft of the item as a pull request (PR) and associates with the issue using GitHub.
-   * Only repository owners can manipulate project boards so this implies **Author** is always an owner.
-1. Somehow, the pull request is added to the *Item Review* column.
+1. Somehow, the pull request is added to the *Item Review* column and *submitter* is notified.
-   * When the *author* does this s/he should also send a note to the *submitter* about this fact.
 1. Any desired automated tests run on the PR and results are reported.
-1. An **EB member** reviews the item, interacts with the **Author** to refine as necessary, and approves the PR.
-The PR is moved to the *Ready for Publication* column.
+1. **EB members** review the item, interact with the **Author** to refine as necessary, and approves the PR.
+1. Somehow, the PR is moved to the *Ready for Publication* column.
 1. An **Editorial Assistant** merges the PR and marks the metadata for publication.
 The PR is moved to the *Done* column.